tinuzz/taggert/README.md

 --------

 * Geo-tagging manually and with the help of GPS tracks from GPX files
+* When tagging from GPX tracks, elevation (altitude) is also handled
 * Offers different free maps to work on, like different Openstreetmap maps, MapQuest maps and satellite images and maps-for-free
 * Shows a preview of selected images, so you know what you're doing